-From the creators of Dalloway, Austen's Women, Dalloway, Jane Eyre: An Autobiography, Orlando, The Unremarkable Death of Marilyn Monroe, Female Gothic, The Diaries of Adam and Eve and Christmas Gothic.
+From the award-winning creators of Austen's Women, Dalloway, Jane Eyre: An Autobiography, Orlando, The Unremarkable Death of Marilyn, Female Gothic, The Time Machine, and Christmas Gothic.

-1568: At a vital crossroads in history a young queen steps from the shadows to reveal her thoughts on marriage, succession, religion and war.
+1568: At a vital but volatile crossroads in history a young queen steps from the shadows to reveal her thoughts on marriage, succession, religion and war.
 But time is against her...

 Using only Elizabeth's words, Rebecca Vaughan explores the queen's struggle to reconcile the desires of womanhood with the duties of sovereignty.

-Adapted & performed by Rebecca Vaughan (Dalloway, Austen's Women, Female Gothic, Christmas Gothic).
+Written & performed by Rebecca Vaughan (Orlando, Jane Eyre: An Autobiography, Austen's Women, Dalloway, Female Gothic, Christmas Gothic).
 Directed by Olivier Award winner, Guy Masterson (Morecambe).
 Winner of the Three Weeks Editors Award.

 "Riveting… a breathtaking creation" (Edinburgh Evening News)